Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 Convolutional Neural Networks (CNNs) were initially developed for Computer Vision (CV) and are known for their ability to automatically extract image features, eliminating the need to hand-engineer features.
 In a {{< backlink "human_vision" "previous post" >}}, I reviewed the CNN architecture in detail.

 CNNs apply to recommendation because we can look up item embeddings in a sequence and stack them into a 2D matrix, which we can treat as a 2D image ([Tang & Kang, 2018](https://arxiv.org/pdf/1809.07426)) or a 1D image whose "color channel" is the embedding dimension ([Yuan et al., 2019](https://arxiv.org/abs/1808.05163)).
 Unlike RNNs that process inputs sequentially, CNNs process the entire image in parallel, greatly improving training speed.
-Moreover, CNNs are capable of capturing union-level dependencies, where multiple actions together determine a future action --- this is hard for RNNs which best capture point-level dependencies from one action to another.
+Moreover, CNNs are capable of capturing union-level dependencies, where multiple actions together determine a future action --- this is hard for RNNs which at best capture point-level dependencies from one action to another.

 {{< figure src="https://www.dropbox.com/scl/fi/za225afaopif9mpd6wc23/Screenshot-2024-11-13-at-9.13.07-PM.png?rlkey=ca284r83tx8z6zv4xkswin58d&st=ub0lhkdv&raw=1" caption="The first CNN recommender [*Caser*](https://arxiv.org/pdf/1809.07426) treats the embedding matrix as a 2D 'image'." width="1800">}}